perfsonar/pscheduler/scripts/PDK/templates/archiver.TEMPLATE/README.md

  ### 5. Debugging your archiver

  Once your archiver is up and running with the directly piped JSON, make sure to test it directly with a pScheduler task.
 To see if the result was archived, you can use ```pscheduler result --archivings RUN-URL``` with RUN-URL being the URL given when you ran the task.
+If the archiving didn't succeed, you can use ```pscheduler debug on archiver``` to get a more verbose output of error messages.
+You'll also want to restart the archiver before doing this so the debug setting can take effect.
+Don't forget to remake your archiver after making a change to fix an error, or else your change won't be reflected in the code run next time you run your archiver.

 ## Anatomy of an Archiver